fcard/Fxcrd/README.md

 [fabio:...ripts/ShellExtensions/fxcrd]$ echo I was in a better mood when I made it      (master) I was in a better mood when I made it
 ```
-There was also a thing where if you had the julia backend you use you could create macros with julia code
+There was also a thing where if you had the julia backend you could create macros with julia code
 ```
 @macro jlm -j
   println("echo 10")